wely/DevCamp/HOL/dotnet/modern-cloud-apps/README.md

    public async Task<ActionResult> Create( ...
    ```
 1. Save the files and hit F5 to debug.
-1. Add a new incidient with a picuture and watch it get uploaded to Azure storage.
+1. Add a new incident with a picture and watch it get uploaded to Azure storage.
 1. Close the browser and stop debugging.

 END